amueller69/Law-School-Notes/Fall-2018/Contracts/08-Contractual_Meaning.md

 ### Rules

-* R2d
-  * §201 - Whose Meaning Prevails
+* **R2d § 201 - Whose Meaning Prevails**
   1. Where the parties have attached the same meaning to a promise/agreement/term; it is interpreted according to that meaning.
   1. Where the parties have attached different meanings to a promise/agreement/term, it is interpreted according to the meaning attached by one of them if at the time the agreement was made:
       * That party did not know/have reason to know of any different meaning attached by the other
       * The other knew/had reason to know meaning attached by the first party
   1. If neither party knew/had reason to know the other’s different meaning, there is no contract due to lack of mutual assent
-  * § 202 – Rules in Aid of Interpretation
+* **R2d § 202 – Rules in Aid of Interpretation**
   1. Words and other conduct interpreted in light of circumstances; principle purpose of the parties (if ascertainable) given great weight
   1. Interpret the contract as a whole, including supplements
   1. Language is interpreted in accordance with generally prevailing meaning, or in accordance with usage in respective technical field if technical/term of art, unless otherwise stated
   1. Use, with great weight, course of performance to understand nature of contract where agreement involves repeated occasion for performance or objection by knowledgeable party
   1. Interpret intent as consistent w/ course of performance, dealing, and trade usage wherever reasonable
-  * § 203 - Standards of Preference in Interpretation
+* **R2d § 203 - Standards of Preference in Interpretation**
   * In interpreting agreement, following standards of preference are generally applicable:
     * An interpretation which gives a reasonable, lawful, and effective meaning to all the terms is preferred to an interpretation which leaves a part unreasonable, unlawful, or of no effect
     * Hierarchy of weight: express terms \> course of performance \> course of dealing \> trade usage
     * Specific terms and exact terms are given greater weight than general language
     * Separately negotiated or added terms are given greater weight than standardized terms or other terms not separately negotiated
-  * § 204 - Supplying an Omitted Essential Term
+* **R2d § 204 - Supplying an Omitted Essential Term**
   * When the parties have not agreed with respect to a term which is essential to determining rights/obligations, term reasonable in light of circumstances is supplied by the court
-  * § 206 - Interpretation Against the Draftsman
+* **R2d § 206 - Interpretation Against the Draftsman**
   * In choosing among the reasonable meanings, generally prefer the meaning that operates against the party who supplies the words/writing
     * The application of this varies by the circumstances and jurisdiction.
 Some don't see need where both parties are sophisticated.
 Others limit to cases where one party is solely responsible for language
-  * § 207 - Interpretation Favoring the Public
+* **R2d § 207 - Interpretation Favoring the Public**
   * In choosing among the reasonable meanings of a promise/agreement/term, generally prefer a meaning that serves the public interest
-  * § 211 - Standardized Agreements
+* **R2d § 211 - Standardized Agreements**
   1. Where party signs/manifests assent to a writing and has reason to believe that like writings are regularly used to embody terms of agreements of the same type, he adopts the writing as an integrated agreement
   1. Term of standardized agreement, where reasonable, interpreted as treating alike all those similarly situated
   1. Where other party has reason to believe the other party manifesting such assent would not do so if they knew writing contained a particular term, the term is not part of the agreement
-  * § 222 - Usage of Trade
+* **R2d § 222 - Usage of Trade**
   1. Usage of trade is a usage so regularly observed in place/field as to justify expectation that it will be observed with respect to a particular agreement
   1. Unless otherwise agreed, a trade usage in the field that parties are engaged in or a usage of which they know (or have reason to) gives meaning to their agreement
-  * § 223 – Course of Dealing
+* **R2d § 223 – Course of Dealing**
   * Course of dealing is sequence of conduct concerning previous transactions between the parties to a particular transaction that is fairly to be regarded as establishing a common basis of understanding for interpreting their expressions and other conduct.
 Gives meaning to agreement unless otherwise agreed.
-* UCC § 1-303 – Course of Performance, Dealing, and Usage of Trade
+* **UCC § 1-303 – Course of Performance, Dealing, and Usage of Trade**
   1. A course of performance is same as in R2d
   1. Course of dealing is same as in R2d
   1. A trade usage is same as in R2d